Uncategorized9 min read

 • Asbestos-containing materials in pre-1980 buildings

-enforces strict generator liability — your company remains responsible for hazardous waste from generation through final disposal, even after a hauler takes possession.
+All hazardous waste must be transported by licensed haulers with proper manifest tracking.
+The California DTSC enforces strict generator liability — your company remains responsible for hazardous waste from generation through final disposal, even after a hauler takes possession.

-6. Physical Removal and Restoration
+6. Physical Removal, Restoration, and Building Rules

 Once assets have been sold, donated, recycled, or disposed of, the physical restoration work begins:

-• Cable removal — all data, phone, and non-standard electrical cabling must be removed from above ceilings, within walls, and under floors
+• Cable removal — all data, phone, and non-standard electrical cabling must be removed from above ceilings, within walls, and under floors to meet building codes

 • Signage removal — interior wayfinding, exterior building signage, and directory listings